 - Garden International School recognises a maximum of 6 years teaching experience on joining the school.
 An annual increment is paid at the beginning of the new academic year with the School for staff joining below Point 6.
-A system of threshold payments will be introduced during the first two year contract for staff joining at Point 6.
-These additional steps will only be available upon completing the first contract at GIS. - Responsibility Allowance ranges from RM870 to RM8,750 per month depending on the level of responsibility.
+A system of threshold payments will be introduced for staff joining at Point 6. - Responsibility Allowance ranges from RM870 to RM10,000 per month depending on the level of responsibility.